 DataJoint objects provide the describe method, which displays the table definition used to define the table when it was created in the database.
 This definition may differ from the definition string of the class if the definition string has been edited after creation of the table.

 Examples

 '''

-s = lab.User.describe()
+s = describe(lab.User)

 '''